Difference Between Onion and Scallion

 Onion vs Scallion

 It converts the sulfoxides amino acid to sulfenic acid and causes tears while chopping onions.
-Onion has several health benefits like lowering the risk of cancer, heart diseases, stroke, diabetes, Alzheimer’s disease.
+Onion has several health benefits, lowering the risk of cancer, heart disease, stroke, diabetes, and Alzheimer’s disease.

 It is a good source of vitamins and minerals.
 On the other hand, scallions have a shorter growth period.
 The scientific name of the scallion is Allium fistulosum.

-It does not produce any chemical irritant during chopping.
-It is rich in fiber, antioxidants, and several vitamins and minerals.
+It does not produce any chemical irritants during chopping.
+It is rich in fibre, antioxidants, and several vitamins and minerals.
 It is an excellent source of energy and metabolism production.

 Comparison Table